alopexc0de/spotipy-experiments/README.md

 # Spotify API Experiments

 This is a collection of experimentations with the Spotipy python library.

+All of these scripts will request an auth token for a particular user (username arg) upon startup.
+When this is triggered, the browser (on the machine the script is running on) will open with a spotify login/approval screen.
+If the user does not authorize the app, the script will die with a traceback.
+There is an option to change the auth-type to "Client Credentials Manager" mode, where only non-user API endpoints may be accessed.
+This is accomplished by simply not providing any arguments to `spotipy.util.authorize_api()` if the id and secret are configured inside `set_env.sh`.

-All of these scripts will request an auth token for a particular user (username arg) upon startup From my experimentation so far, this will remmeber that the app was previously authorized for whatever "authorization scope" was approved by the user at the oauth screen
+From my experimentation so far, this will remember that the app was previously authorized for whatever "authorization scope" was approved by the user at the oauth screen.
+If a new auth-scope is presented, the user will be prompted to authorize the application again and mark the "new" requested permissions.

-save_now_playing.py - This script will poll for the user's now playing track every 10s and update a text file get_user_auth.py - "Hello World" from the docs, this shows how to authorize using env show_all_playlist.py - Unlike the name suggests, I did not see all my playlists.
-This could be an auth scope issue however
+save_now_playing.py - This script will poll for the user's now playing track every 10s and update a text file get_user_auth.py - "Hello World" from the docs, this shows how to authorize using env save_all_playlist.py - This script will pull all of the user's playlists into .json files.
+This currently exports                        too much data to be usable by anything yet top_tracks.py - This will save the user's top 20 tracks to a .json file.
+This currently exports too much data
+                        to be usable by anything yet

 ## To get started:
 * Create an app on Spotify's Developer console - https://beta.developer.spotify.com